Skip to Content

 Vulnerability to Scratches

 While Corian is generally very durable, it can still be susceptible to scratches or stains, particularly from sharp objects.
 The best ways to prevent scratches and marks on Corian countertops are to use a cutting board and to be careful with sharp knives.
 Should light scratching occur, it can usually be buffed out.
-Follow the instructions from the manufacturer of your brand of solid-surface RV countertop.
+Follow the manufacturer’s instructions for your brand of solid-surface RV countertop.

 Weight

-Yes, we know we mentioned the lighter-weight nature of Corian as an advantage above because solid surface countertop materials are lighter than natural stone, such as granite.
+Yes, we mentioned the lighter weight of Corian as an advantage above because solid surface countertop materials are lighter than natural stone, such as granite.
 However, Corian countertops are heavier than Formica and other laminated materials, so it’s only fair to point it out as a disadvantage from that perspective.

-Corian is in the middle weightwise: heavier than Formica, but lighter than granite.
-If weight is a major factor in your rig, this will need to be taken into consideration during any remodeling project.
+Corian is in the middle weight-wise: heavier than Formica, but lighter than granite.
+If weight is a significant factor in your rig, it needs to be taken into consideration during any remodeling project.

 Is Corian a Good Choice for RV Countertops?

-Corian and other brands of solid surface countertops are excellent choices for RV countertops.
+Corian and other solid-surface countertop brands are excellent choices for RV countertops.
 They offer style, durability, and seamless integration.
 However, they’re both heavier and more expensive than some other options and do require precautions, such as protection against high heat and sharp objects.

 While Corian may not be the right choice for every RV owner, solid surface countertops are an excellent choice in terms of aesthetics, easy maintenance, and overall durability.
 We loved the Corian countertops in our Mountain Aire for over 18 years, and think they make the rig look great!